NEWMAC Coach of the Year 2019

-Brian Kelley is entering his seventh season as the head coach of the Engineers and 11th with the program in 2019.
-He begins the campaign with a 70-29-10 (.683) overall record.
+Brian Kelley is entering his eighth campaign as the head coach of the Engineers and 12th with the program in 2019.
+He begins the season with a 83-33-17 (.688) overall record in Worcester.

 Led by two-time United Soccer Coaches All-Region honoree Brendan Nemes, the Engineers shared the 2017 NEWMAC regular season title and went on to claim the 2017 NEWMAC Championship via penalty kicks at Springfield.
 A week later, the team was upended by No. 6 SUNY Oneonta via PKs in the NCAA Tournament.
-Transfer Paul Beatty was also named All-Region while Derrick Naugler and Riley Doherty earned CoSIDA Academic All-District honors.
+Paul Beatty was also named All-Region while Derrick Naugler and Riley Doherty earned CoSIDA Academic All-District honors.
 Connor Hoeckele joined the quartet as All-NEWMAC selections.
-Men's Soccer also touted a program-record 13 NEWMAC Academic All-Conference nods.

 In addition to four All-NEWMAC performers, Kurt Naugler claimed his third CoSIDA Academic All-District I nod while Doherty was selected as the NEWMAC Rookie of the Year in 2015.
 The Engineers claimed two more All-Conference accolades in 2016 and made Kelley a perfect 4-for-4 in having at least one first teamer.